HexPandaa/officefree65/README.md

 <br><br>

 ## Credits
-The credits for most of this project go to the developers of Yet Another Office Click To Run Installer and KMS activator.
+The credits for most of this project go to the developers of Yet Another Office Click To Run Installer, Office Scrubber and KMS activator.
 This is also based on a guide here: https://docs.google.com/document/d/1K-4oqnyomXCibQfOJkYbLqeKTmO7ApoGRk_EscaWnEk/preview which achieves the same but has more steps involved.
 <br>
 All I did was simplify the process a bit by putting it into one script that does most of the work for you.